PaeyMoopy/PlexMate/README.md

 2. **Media requests failing**
    - Verify your Overseerr URL and API key are correct
    - Check that your TMDB API key is valid
-   - Look for errors in the logs:
-     - Docker: `docker compose logs -f`
+   - Look for errors with `docker compose logs -f`

 3. **User mapping not working**
    - Ensure OVERSEERR_USER_MAP is in valid JSON format
-   - Double-check that Overseerr user IDs match the ones in your Overseerr installation
+   - Double-check Overseerr user IDs and Discord user IDs
-   - Verify Discord user IDs are correct (enable Developer Mode in Discord settings to copy IDs)

-4. **Bot not starting automatically**
-   - Docker: Make sure to include `restart: unless-stopped` in your docker-compose.yml
-   - Check for error logs:
-     - Docker: `docker compose logs -f`
-5. **Docker container failing to start**
+4. **Docker container failing to start**
    - Ensure your .env file is properly formatted and contains all required values
-   - Check container logs: `docker compose logs -f`
+   - Check container logs with `docker compose logs -f`
    - Validate your volume paths in docker-compose.yml
+   - Make sure to include `restart: unless-stopped` in docker-compose.yml for automatic restarts